 Under Revised Code of Washington section 66.33.200, if a vendor sells alcohol to an individual who appears under the influence they may be sued later if that person leaves the bar and gets into an accident.

 Slurred speech, slow movement, poor balance, red eyes, and lacking motor control are only some of the signs bartenders are told to look for when serving alcohol.

 While similar to Dram Shop Laws in that they allow third-parties to pursue damage claims, social host laws differ from dram shop laws in that they apply explicitly to social hosts, and only apply specially to providing minors with alcohol (not adults).
-Homeowner who like to entertain ought to be familiar with social host liability laws.
-In Washington, social host liability laws allows individuals who were injured by intoxicated minors to hold either the establishment or social host who provided said minor with alcohol that serve alcohol at parties can be help liable for damages.
+Homeowners who like to entertain ought to be familiar with social host liability laws.
+In Washington, social host liability laws allows individuals who were injured by intoxicated minors to hold either the establishment or social host who provided said minor with alcohol or serve alcohol at parties can be held liable for damages.

 For example, let’s saw Bob is hosting a super bowl party with friends and their families.
 He offers alcohol to a friend’s 17-year-old son, not knowing that the son is planning on driving to a friend’s house in less than an hour.
 After a few drinks, the boy leaves the party and ends up striking another vehicle, causing extensive damage to both the car and the passengers.

 Under social hosting laws in Washington State, the victims in the vehicle the boy struck have the right to pursue legal action against Bob for providing alcohol to a minor.